 “Where I live”

-You can see this species on exhibit in the Maryland Wilderness Tree at The Maryland Zoo in Baltimore.
+You can see this species on exhibit in the Giant Tree in the Maryland Wilderness section of The Maryland Zoo in Baltimore.

 “How I live there”

-Northern water snakes are solitary animals when active during the warmer months, but congregate in communal brumation dens with other snakes during the winter.
-Brumation is very similar to hibernation but involves different metabolic processes and allows the animal to be mostly asleep but still capable of occasional activity, such as waking up to drink water
+Northern water snakes are solitary animals when active during the warmer months, but congregate in communal hibernation dens with other snakes during the winter.

 “Making my mark”

 Many people mistake non-venomous water snakes for water moccasins, also known as “cottonmouths.”
+While northern water snakes are native to Maryland, water moccasins are not.
 The northern water snake is common in the Mid-Atlantic and New England regions of the U.S. while the water moccasin is found only in the southeastern U.S.

 Northern water snakes typically mate in May and June and females give birth to somewhere between 20 and 40 live young in August and September.
 The young are independent at birth and receive no parental care.